The Alternative 'Russia Scandal'

 Think of Uranium One's share as 2 percent of 2 percent.
 Or 0.04 percent of world production.

 Some of Uranium One's U.S. uranium has gone to Canada and Europe, according to The Hill newspaper.
-But there's no evidence that any of it has gone to Russia.
+But there is no evidence that any of it has gone to Russia.

 Rosatom's more likely motivation for purchasing Uranium One was to gain access to the company's far larger uranium production in Canada and in Kazakhstan, which borders Russia.